 Goodness, is it only March?
 I can do this.
 Nine more months and I get to reset and wish myself another happy, hard year.

 “There are no two words in the English language more harmful than Good Job,” intones Fletcher, the monomaniacal music instructor in the film Whiplash.
 Isn’t good the enemy of the best?
 Fletcher’s psychopathic devices sucked me right into the vortex of the questions I ask as my son’s teacher.
 How much do I push?
 And how?
 With the promise of Pokémon cards?
-There’s the drum student Andrew.
+There’s the drum student Andrew in the movie.
 His single eye upon Whiplash, the jazz piece he determines to conquer, he denies himself even the distraction of girlfriends.
 Would I have my boy bleed in the pursuit of excellence?
 Of course not.
 Except – the first time Andrew plows right through practice as the blood on his finger oozes from useless bandaids would’ve been cinematic cliché if he were Korean.
 Because falling short would’ve hurt more.
 So logic and genes say I should at least allow my son to bruise a little.

 Last year when he was not yet eight, we went for the optional Memory Master challenge in our Classical homeschool program.
 Tennyson had to recite the hundreds of facts he had learned in seven subjects (English Grammar, Latin, History, Science, Math, Geography, Timeline of 161 events in human history) through four rounds of testing.
-Beyond the 1 mistake allowed per subject in the second round, he had to come through with 100% accuracy in the last two proofs.
-He was so close but made more than the 1 error in the second sitting.
+Beyond the one mistake allowed per subject in the second round, he had to come through with 100% accuracy in the last two proofs.
+He was so close but made more than the one error in the second sitting.
 He had rocked the memory review games in class and the teacher told the director he knew his stuff.
 The director was willing to give him a chance at the next round of testing.
 I bowed out.